09 November 2016

 In front of the main altar, a tall canopy of black marble supported by four pillars stands above the silver coffin of Saint Stanislaus, the patron saint of Poland.
 It dates from 1669-1671 and replaces an earlier shrine stolen by the Swedes in 1655.

 From the 14th century, Wawel Cathedral was the main location for the burial of Polish monarchs.
-Over time, it has been extended and altered over time as kings and rulers added their burial chapels and chapels for their family members.
+Over time, it has been extended and altered as kings and rulers added their burial chapels and chapels for their family members.

 Sigismund’s Chapel, or Zygmunt Chapel, is a square-based chapel with a golden dome that houses the tomb of its founder, King Sigismund I ‘the Old,’ and the tombs of his children, King Sigismund II Augustus and Princess Anna Jagiellonka.